fabsberry/HouLEAP-Py3/README.md

 # HouLEAP

-> :warning: This fork uses the Leap Motion SDK for python 3.
+> :warning: This fork uses the Leap Motion SDK for Python 3.
 Only tested with **Houdini 19.5**

 Easy Leap Motion integration for Houdini